cgranell/labpistec-ideas/README.md

 ### Meeting 2018-05-09
 Participants.
 GEOTEC members only

 Notes on the geobreakfast meeting where Menhdi presented his work on the trajectory package.
 This package contains classes and methods for spatio-temporal analysis of trajectories.

-,
+This package might be used for comparing trajectoryof patiente in teh heal use case.
+Hoever, time dimension seems to be an impediment for the health use case because time is not relevant.
+In addition, interaction between trajectories (i.e patients) are independent, we do not intent to study interactions between patients across time; each patient's trajectory is studied in isolation.

 ### Meeting YYYY-MM-DD
 Participants.
 LABPSITEC (...), GEOTEC (...)